Wednesday, April 10, 2019

 On our way from Hobart to Port Arthur on 29 March, we made a detour to the Tasman Bay National Park Lookout Point after sighting the signboard.
 Together with a sizable number of passing tourists, we had a good view of the bay and the southeast coastline of Tasmania.

-After leaving Spiky Beach and driving along the Tasman Highway approx. 25 Km away from reaching Bicheno, we saw this signboard of Devil's Corner, we immediately signaled to the right and made our way to the public car park.
+After leaving Spiky Beach and driving along the Tasman Highway approx. 25 Km away from reaching Bicheno, we saw this signboard of Devil's Corner.
+We immediately signaled to the right and made our way to the public car park.
 We were then greeted by the tall enclosed viewing tower put up by this winery.
 Here at the top of the tower, we caught glimpses of the Coles Bay and the Great Oyster Bay of Tasmania and we were mesmerized by the mildly undulating terrain of this winery.
 As the name of the Great Oyster Bay implies, this is where one can find and taste one of Tasmania best oysters, mussels, scallops, lobsters and abalone.

 In Bicheno, we did not expect to see the blowhole and penguins had we not been alerted by the signboards we saw as we drove around (Read here).

-If anything I could remember about Bicheno (beside penguins and blowhole), it would be its rocky seafront.
+If anything I could remember about Bicheno (beside penguins and blowhole), it would be its unique rocky seafront.

 Massive rock formation protects the seafront of